VIDEO GAME DESIGN

 Many girls feel insecure because they are conditioned to think that their natural features are burdens they need to “fix”.
 Their anxiety around their appearance halts their growth and confidence.

-How might we support consumers in being mindful of predatorial marketing and demanding for representation in the beauty industries while remaining empowered through the process?
+How might I support consumers in being mindful of predatorial marketing and demanding for representation in the beauty industries while remaining empowered through the process?

 After analyzing social efforts, I realized